gillesdegottex/percivaltts/README.md

 You can also replace the `bash` command by a script for submitting the job to a Sun Grid Engine (SGE).
 The `Makefile` has also all the corresponding commands (clone, run, clone_run_grid, etc.)

-### Notes
-Before the waveform synthesis, there is no post-processing of the generated spectral amplitudes (e.g. no formant enhancement or similar).

 ### Author/Contributor
 Gilles Degottex <gad27@cam.ac.uk>